 By asking these questions, you’ll have a better idea if your chosen law firm is a good fit.

-At the Houston personal injury law firm of Gordon, Elias & Seely, LLP, our practice is based on one core belief: that you should never have to pay the price for someone else’s negligence.
+At the law firm of Gordon, Elias & Seely, LLP, our practice is based on one core belief: that you should never have to pay the price for someone else’s negligence.
 Let us put our years of experience to work for you.
 Contact our Houston personal injury attorneys for a free case evaluation.
 You won’t pay a penny unless we win.